-Now & Next Summer
+Now & Next Autumn 2026

 Most retirees move through three stages of retirement, each with different spending and income needs.